School Leavers Employment Supports (SLES), Encourages Teenager’s Passion For Cooking

 Working with Monica, Colin decided he wanted three things: To be supported to access his community, to increase his independence skills in daily activities and explore a future career with cars and mechanics.

-The SLES program allows participants to determine their own goals toward developing the skills and confidence for employment.
-WDEA Works makes sure their SLES program is unique and tailored to the individual to help them reach their goal of employment.
+SLES allows participants to determine their own goals toward developing the skills and confidence for employment.
+WDEA Works makes sure their SLES is unique and tailored to the individual to help them reach their goal of employment.

 With these goals in mind, Colin and Monica planned a session based on ‘healthy lifestyle’ and ‘travel training’.
 Together, Colin and Monica planned out all the steps required to prepare the meal, including selecting what to cook and planning the ingredients list.
 Monica drove Colin to his local supermarket in WDEA Works’ dedicated SLES vehicle, which helps to eliminate travel barriers for participants.